Ahmad-Akel/Ahmad-Akel/README.md

   <br />
   <br />

  - 🔭 Front end developer
-- 🌱 mgm-tp [ 09/05/2022 – ] (Current)
+- 🌱 VOATT [ 14/04/2020 – 06/08/2020 ]
-- 🏠 City: Prague
+- 🏠 City: Pardubice
 - 🏤 Country: Czechia
-- ⚡ Mainly working with React js and Redux as a state management pattern and Typescript,
+- ⚡ Designing and implement components for various websites, mainly worked with Web Design (CSS, SASS), Html, and simple functionality with pure JavaScript.
+The backend was in Drupal (an open-source PHP CMS)

  -------------------------------------------------------------------------------------------------------------------
 <p align="center">
     <a href="https://github.com/ahmad-akel/github-readme-streak-stats">